Residual permutation test for regression coefficient testing: Analysis of statistical power

 \section{Analysis of statistical power}

-This section provides power analysis of RPT under mild moment assumptions of noises $\varepsilon_i$ and $e_i$'s where, e.g., the second order moments are not necessarily finite.
+This section provides power analysis of RPT under mild moment assumptions of noises $\varepsilon_i$ and $e_i$'s when the second order moments are not necessarily finite.
 For simplicity of exposition, throughout this section we assume without loss of generality that $n$ is a multiple of $|\mathcal{P}_K| = K+1$, where $K$ is a fixed constant that is chosen such that $K \ge 1 / \alpha$ for the prespecified Type-I error $\alpha$.
 The scenario where $n$ is not divisible by $K + 1$ can be handled by randomly discarding a subset of data of size at most $K$ to make $n$ divisible.
-We will focus on the version of RPT defined in~\eqref{eq:pvalest} with $T(x,y) = |\langle x, y\rangle|$.
-Moreover, we are primarily interested in the dependence of the power of RPT on the tail heaviness of the noise distributions.
-To this end, we make the following assumption on the model: \begin{assumption} $\varepsilon_i$'s are i.i.d.\ from some distribution $\prob_\varepsilon$ with mean 0, $\bZ$ follows the model in~\eqref{Eq:Model2} with $e_i$'s i.i.d. from some distribution $\prob_e$ with mean 0. $\bv$ is independent from $\be$. \end{assumption} In addition, we make following assumption on the permutation matrices $\bP_1, \ldots, \bP_K$.
+We will focus on the version of RPT defined in~\eqref{eq:pvalest} with $T(x,y) = |\langle x, y\rangle|$. {\revone While we continue to assume that the design matrix $\bX$ is deterministic, $\bZ$ is assumed to have a random design following specific models in this and the next two sections.} Moreover, we are primarily interested in the dependence of the power of RPT on the tail heaviness of the noise distributions.
+To this end, we make the following assumption on the model: \begin{assumption} $\varepsilon_i$'s are i.i.d.\ from some distribution $\prob_\varepsilon$ with mean 0, $\bZ$ follows the model in~\eqref{Eq:Model2} with $e_i$'s i.i.d. from some distribution $\prob_e$ with mean 0. $\bv$ is independent from $\be$. \end{assumption} {\revone As mentioned in the introduction, some assumption on $\bZ$ is needed for the regression coefficient $b$ to even be identifiable.
+The structural assumption on $\bZ$ in~\eqref{Eq:Model2} is stronger than typically assumed in the regression coefficient testing literature.
+This is partly due to the fact that previous power results mostly assume a fixed $p$ regime \citep[e.g.][]{freedman1983nonstochastic, diciccio2017robust}, or asymptotic regimes where $p = O(n^\gamma)$ for some constant $\gamma < 1$~\citep[e.g.][]{mammen1993bootstrap}, see also the references in the Supplementary Material of~\citet{LB21}.
+On the other hand, when $p\asymp n$, it is not uncommon to see additional structural assumptions on the design matrix.
+For instance, debiased lasso \citep{ZZ14} assumes a nodewise linear regression structure similar to~\eqref{Eq:Model2} and \citet{lopes2014residual} imposed an eigenvalue decay condition on the sample covariance matrix.
+In addition, the exact form of model~\eqref{Eq:Model2} is not essential, and is assumed here to simplify our exposition.
+As we will see later in Section~\ref{sec:alternativehete}, RPT will be asymptotically powerful as long as the quantity defined in~\eqref{eq:detz} is bounded away from zero (Corollary~\ref{cor:zdet}).
+While the modelling assumption in~\eqref{Eq:Model2} is a sufficient condition for this to hold with asymptotic probability 1, we may relax it to accommodate nonlinear dependence of $\bZ$ on $\bX$ and heteroskedastic noise (Theorems~\ref{thm:althete} and~\ref{thm:altnonlinear}).
+Even if all these models do not work and $\bZ$ is completely deterministic, Corollary~\ref{cor:zdet} shows that our test is still powerful, provided~\eqref{eq:detz} is large enough, which is an assumption verifiable by practitioners.
+It would be of interest to propose new tests that have non-trivial power under a nonlinearity assumption weaker than Theorem~\ref{thm:altnonlinear}, which we leave for future work. }